ANSSI-FR/Open-ISO7816-Stack/README.md

 ```

 The project is relying on the following submodules :
-* *Unity*, is a unit-test framework for testing the project.
+* *Unity*, is a unit-test framework for testing the project. (see project's page [here](http://www.throwtheswitch.org/unity))
 * *CMock*, is a mocking framework used jointly with the unity framework.
-Usefull for testing parts of code relying on hardware functions.
+Useful for testing parts of code relying on hardware peripherals. (see project's page [here](http://www.throwtheswitch.org/cmock))

 ### Installing tool-chain and dependencies